 The basic definition: an algorithm is the "wiring" (signal path) of a sample to the audio outputs, through a series of digital signal processing (DSP) functions that you select.
-The Forte SE's algorithms are the core of $\underline{V}$ ariable $\underline{A}$ rchitecture $\underline{S}$ ynthesis $\underline{T}$ echnology.
+The Forte SE's algorithms are the core of Variable Architecture Synthesis Technology.
 The DSP functions are synthesis tools (filters, oscillators, etc). that you assign to the various stages of the algorithm.
 The DSP functions you choose determine the type of synthesis you use.

 The central portion of the page shows the algorithm for the currently selected layer.
-You see the number of the algorithm (from 1 to 28, 101 to 131, and the IDs for any user-defined algorithms) and a graphic representation of the signal path, as well as the currently selected DSP functions within the signal path.
+You see the number of the algorithm and a graphic representation of the signal path, as well as the currently selected DSP functions within the signal path.

 To use a different algorithm, select the Algorithm parameter and use any data entry method to select a different one.
-To change the DSP function within an algorithm, move the cursor to the block you want to change, then use the Alpha Wheel or Plus/Minus buttons.
+To change the DSP function within an algorithm, move the cursor to the block you want to change, then use the Alpha Wheel or Previous/Next buttons.
 There's a staggering number of combinations of algorithms and DSP functions alone, not to mention the numerous controls that can be used to modify the DSP functions.